AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 ---
 <br>

-**If you don't want to use binder**, but want to follow along with this page, then for right now, and only for right now, I would like you to blindly copy and paste the following commands into your terminal window.
+**If you are not using the binder environment**, but want to follow along with this page, then for right now, and only for right now, I would like you to blindly copy and paste the following commands into your terminal window.
 This is so that we are working in the same place with the same files.

 <center><b>SKIP THESE COMMANDS IF YOU ARE WORKING IN THE BINDER ENVIRONMENT SHOWN IN THE PICTURE ABOVE</b></center>